 In accordance with the terms of our initial public offering, effective October 22, 2001, our common stock and 2000 Warrants that constituted the units we sold in 2000 commenced separate trading.
 A description of the material terms of the 2000 Warrants is set forth below.
+There are currently 1,200,000 2000 Warrants outstanding.

 General.
-Each 2000 Warrant entitles the holder of the warrant to purchase one share of common stock at a price of 6.60, subject to adjustment, until October 2005.
+Each 2000 Warrant entitles the holder of the warrant to purchase one share of common stock at a price of \$6.60, subject to adjustment, until October 2005.